fabiospampinato/overstated/README.md

   - Can accept a callback function, which will be called once the state has been updated.
   - Returns a promise, which you can `await` if you need to wait until the state has been updated.

-- ℹ️ _Never_ mutate the state directly (`this.state.foo = 123`), always use `setState` (`this.setState ({ foo: 123 })`).
-- ℹ️ If the next state depends on the current state you should call `setState` with a function, to make sure that the state is computed properly and you aren't using an older version of the state object.

 You define your stores by extending the default one:

 ```ts